 Though it may seem that the exploited host fish has escaped, its injuries are so extensive that chances of survival are grim.
 Meanwhile the victorious attacker slinks back into the river’s dark places to digest its meal.

-Silvio Barbossa was one such soul.
-He was swimming in the Amazon River when he went head to head with the tiny parasite:
+Silvio Barbossa was allegedly one such soul.
+He was swimming in the Amazon River when he claims he went head to head with the tiny parasite:

 “I felt like urinating.
 I stood up, and it was then it attacked me.
 The candirú attacked me. […] When I saw it, I was terrified.
 I grabbed it quickly so it couldn’t go deeper inside.
 I could only see the end of its tail flapping.
 I tried to grab it, but it slipped away from me and went in. […] I was very afraid, because the candirú bites.”